brandonngiam/Playground/README.md

 # If you are unfamiliar with Jupyter Notebook

-To fully leverage on StocksCafe API and this library, you would need to have some knowledge of Jupyter Notebook.
+To fully leverage on StocksCafe APIs and this library, you would need to have some knowledge of Jupyter Notebook.
 No worries though, it is easy to learn and I highly recommend this short and easy to follow [lecture by Quantopian](https://www.quantopian.com/lectures/introduction-to-research) as a start.

 <br/>